-Agenda Item 14 City Council Meeting Date: 6/15/2022 City Council Communication Form
+Agenda Item 12 City Council Meeting Date: 7/6/2022 City Council Communication Form

+FROM: Susan Bourgeois, CMC, City Clerk

+DATE: 06/03/2022

-FROM: DATE: ITEM: ACTION: Susan Bourgeois, CMC, City Clerk 06/03/2022 Substitute Ordinance 1200 Amending CMC 11.08.020 - Harbor Commission X Ordinance Motion Resolution Information
+ITEM: ACTION: Substitute Ordinance 1200 Amending CMC 11.08.020 - Harbor Commission

+X Ordinance Motion Resolution Information

 I. REQUEST OR ISSUE: Substitute Ordinance 1200 changing Harbor Commission code.
 There was a significant change based on an amendment approved at the first reading on June 1, 2022.
-Therefore, this Substitute ordinance is before Council tonight for a first reading.
+Therefore, this Substitute ordinance had a second first reading on June 15 where it was approved unanimously.
+Tonight, there is a public hearing, and it is before Council for final approval and adoption.